Lavora Barnes reelected as Michigan Democratic Party chair

 The party holds a two-seat majority in the state House and multiple Democratic representatives have already indicated they will seek other offices in 2024.
 Barnes said the party will need to “recruit strong candidates and recruit them early so that they can start working in their districts,” if they hope to retain the majority going forward.

-Barnes selected state Rep. Jason Morgan, of Ann Arbor, and state Sen. Erika Geiss, of Taylor, to join her as vice chair.
+Barnes selected state Rep. Jason Morgan, of Ann Arbor, and state Sen. Erika Geiss, of Taylor, to join her as vice chairs.

-Note: This story was first published on February 11, 2023.
-It was updated on February 12, 2023 to correct that Lavora Barnes ran unopposed in the race and did not defeat one challenger as was previously reported.